iamshadmirza/TheNextBigWriter/js/this-inside-foo-bar/post.md

 #### A few interesting things to note -
 1. `foo.bar` is resolved as a string or symbol "bar" within the object `foo` - and goes through the [usual resolution process](https://tc39.es/ecma262/#sec-getvalue) honoring getters, proxies and prototype chains.
-2. The function `foo.bar` doesn't need to be a  [simple function object](https://tc39.es/ecma262/#sec-ecmascript-function-objects), but it can be anything with a [[call]] interface like a exoctic bound function or a proxy.
+2. The function `foo.bar` doesn't need to be a  [simple function object](https://tc39.es/ecma262/#sec-ecmascript-function-objects), but it can be anything with a [[call]] interface like a exoctic [bound function](https://tc39.es/ecma262/#sec-bound-function-exotic-objects-call-thisargument-argumentslist) or a proxy.
- [Bound functions](https://tc39.es/ecma262/#sec-bound-function-exotic-objects-call-thisargument-argumentslist), for example, ignore the `thisValue` that was passed in and instead uses internal [[BoundThis]] as the actual this.
-This is why one solution is to bind a function before passing it as a callback.
+ Bound functions, for example, ignore the `thisValue` that was passed in and instead uses internal [[BoundThis]] as the actual this (which is stored from when it was created).
+That is why one solution to this callback problem is to bind a function before passing it as a callback.

 ----